Felix (rapper): Solo appearances, guest features, and SKZ-Record/Player

 Individually, Felix was the host of the music program Pops in Seoul from July 2019 to January 2020.
 In June 2022, Felix featured on his labelmate Nayeon's "No Problem" from her debut EP Im Nayeon.
 Felix made a cameo appearance in the music video for his labelmate NiziU's South Korean debut single "Heartris" in October 2023.
 In November 2024, he featured on Japanese singer Lisa's song "Reawaker", an opening theme for the second season of Japanese anime series Solo Leveling, subtitled Arise from the Shadow.

-His first solo song "Deep End" was included on Stray Kids' compilation album SKZ-Replay in December 2022, and during the group's 5-Star Dome Tour in 2023, he first performed his unreleased song "Rev It Up".
+His first solo song "Deep End" was included on Stray Kids' compilation album SKZ-Replay in December 2022.
+During the group's 5-Star Dome Tour in 2023, he first performed his solo song "Rev It Up", which was later released as part of SKZ-REPLAY 2026.

-On 3 October 2025, Felix, together with his bandmates Han and I.N released song "Genie" as part of Netflix original series Genie, Make a Wishs original soundtrack.
+On 3 October 2025, Felix, together with his bandmates Han and I.N released the song "Genie" as part of Netflix original series Genie, Make a Wishs original soundtrack.
+On 1 September 2026, he released his solo single, "Slow It Down", as part of SKZ-Replay 2026.

 Artistry

-Together with Lee Know and Hyunjin, Felix is part of the main dance line of Stray Kids, a subunit commonly referred to by both the group and its fandom as DanceRacha, a play on the name of Stray Kids' production subunit, 3RACHA.
+Together with Lee Know and Hyunjin, Felix is part of the main dance line of Stray Kids, a subunit commonly referred to by both the group and its fandom as DanceRacha, a play on the name of Stray Kids' production subunit, 3Racha.

 He is noted for the precision, energy, and charisma he brings to dancing and performances overall.

 Felix is noted for having a deep voice, which he makes conscious effort to use to maximum effect on Stray Kids' tracks.